giving financially to all saints

 We are committed to continuing to grow and develop as a “missional movement of people” who engage in mission and evangelism to Worcester and beyond, and who grow together in our discipleship as God’s people (what we call “ministry”).

 We are working to support, equip and develop ministry and mission initiatives for all ages and every lifestage: from children to youth to students and right up to the elderly.
-The money you give pays for all we do to achieve those two broad aims.
-It pays for the ministry areas we run, the mission initiatives we run, the buildings and staff needed to facilitate these things happening, as well as our contribution to the Diocese of Worcester (our “parish share”) and any running costs we incur (lighting, photocopying etc).
+It pays for the ministry areas and mission initiatives we run, the buildings and staff needed to facilitate these things happening, as well as our contribution to the Diocese of Worcester (our “parish share”).

-We have to maintain our two buildings, rent office space and fund systems and staff to support all we do, but we do all we can to keep these costs to a minimum so that as much as possible can be invested in our mission initiatives and ministry areas.
+We have to maintain our two buildings and fund systems and staff to support all we do, but we do all we can to keep these costs to a minimum so that as much as possible can be invested in our mission initiatives and ministry areas.

 We assign as much of our income as possible to our general fund, giving us the flexibility to be able to direct funds to where they are most needed.
 We have limited, minimised reserves and trust for God’s favour and provision for the future.